Bugatsec/Prompt-Engineering-Holy-Grail/README.md

 >
 > ---

-Welcome to the Prompt Engineering Hub!
-This repository is a curated resource for anyone interested in learning and advancing prompt engineering techniques.
+Welcome to the Prompt Engineering Hub.
+This repository is a curated resource for learning and advancing prompt engineering techniques.
+It contains guides, tools, courses, communities, and references for anyone interested in prompt engineering and large language models.

 ## Table of Contents